-Are there any other reasons you could think of, why your user needs admin permissions?
+Are there other reasons you could think of, why your user needs admin permissions?

-When software is deployed to your endpoint, there is a possibility a shortcut will be created in the c:\users\public\desktop folder.
-There are some users, who are very font of a clear desktop and only want to have their own shortcuts.
-The end-user has no permissions to delete the icon.
+There are somehow a few users, who are very fond of a clear desktop and only want to have their own created shortcuts.
+The end-user has no permission to delete the icon because they aren’t local admin!
 When they want to delete an icon, a UAC prompt will be shown and without the proper permissions, they could not delete the icons.